anhkhoa45/cicd_tutorial/3_Kubernetes/lec_1/tasks.md

-1. Build the rails app and push to local registry
+1. Create a mysql service inside the cluster

-2. Write the yamls and deploy rails app to local cluster
+2. Connect rails app to that mysql service